Azure Function HTTP Trigger

 Azure Function Route Wildcard

-Now. if you will not provide the name, the parameter value defaults to null and It will display the message to provide the name parameter.
+Now. if you do not provide the name, the parameter value defaults to null and It will display the message to provide the name parameter.

 Make Route Parameters Optional in Azure HTTP triggered function